bbkane/www.bbkane.com/content/blog/Learn-SSL/index.md

 [Automated Certificate Management Environment (ACME) Explained](https://sectigo.com/resource-library/what-is-acme-protocol) explains how to prove you own a domain to most (all?) public Certificate Authorities so they will issue you a certificate.

+[nicanorflavier/ssl-certificate-chain-guide](https://github.com/nicanorflavier/ssl-certificate-chain-guide) describes a typical certificate chain setup for most users. "leaf" certs, intermediate certs, and root certs.
+Unfortunately, sometimes the "chain" is actually a graph...
+[Path Building vs Path Verifying: The Chain of Pain](https://medium.com/@sleevi_/path-building-vs-path-verifying-the-chain-of-pain-9fbab861d7d6) goes into details about how that works.

 ## More Specialized Knowledge

-[The Illustrated TLS Connection](https://tls.ulfheim.net/) is a super interesting breakdown of the byte-level communications between a client and a server.
-I haven't needed to use WireShark for analyzing TLS connections, but if I do, I'm headed here first.

-[Ulfheim's Certificate Analysis](https://tls13.ulfheim.net/certificate.html) is a companion site that breaks down a certificate at the byte level.

-[TLS, byte by byte](https://bytebybyte.dev/) livestreams a TLS connection with explanations.
+[The Illustrated TLS Connection](https://tls12.xargs.org/#client-hello) , [Ulfheim's Certificate Analysis](https://tls13.ulfheim.net/certificate.html), and [TLS, byte by byte](https://bytebybyte.dev/) describe TLS and certificates at a byte-level - what each byte of a connection or certificate means.

 [SSL/TLS and PKI History](https://www.feistyduck.com/ssl-tls-and-pki-history/) is a timeline of TLS innovations and attacks.
 It really helps explain some of the quirks in the protocol.
 This is so enlightening I might put it in the "General Working Knowledge" section.
 I highly recommend.